When Cathryn and Allen hit the “Launch” button on their “SELF Journal” Kickstarter campaign, they were confident it would be big.

 How?
 Well, they didn’t just launch and hope for the best.
 They collected 3,235 emails of people who would be interested in their product, and they did it all in under 3 months.

-So let’s let Cathryn fill us in on how she built that list and the other marketing secrets behind her wildly successful Kickstarter campaign.
+I’m going to let Cathryn fill us in on EXACTLY how she built the list using each of the above marketing activities.
+She’ll also talk about all the other marketing secrets behind her wildly successful Kickstarter marketing campaign.

 Over the past year my accountability partner Allen and I have been developing a system for reliably hitting all of our goals.